-ish New Guinea it is against the law to sell intoxicating liquors to the natives, Along the coast of these islands, and and any one who does so is subject to especially about New Guinea and in Torres strait one of the chief businesses is gathering and shipping deche de mer, the gigantic sea worms or slugs IN THE BISMARCK ARCHIPELAGO. which are so much prized by the Chi-nese, ranking with birds' nest soup and The islands of the Bismarck archipelago have some stranger tribes than those of New Guinea itself.
-On one isl sharks' fins as one of the delicacies of every celestial feast.
-A large part of the shipments of beche de mer are and, according to my best authorities, from Thursday Island.
-There are com panles here which are engaged in the business, employing hundreds of men.
+Along the coast of these islands, and especially about New Guinea and in Torres stralt one of the chief businesses is gathering and shipping deche de mer, the gigantic sea worms or slugs which are so much prized by the Chinese, ranking with birds' nest soup and sharks' fins as one of the delicacies of every celestial feast.
+A large part of the shipments of beche de mer are and it is a question whether it might not be used for similar purposes. from Thursday Island.
+There are companies here which are engaged in the business, employing hundreds of men.
 They use boats of five or six tons each, and travel from place to place gathering the sea slugs and preparing them for the market.
-They are caught by diving, the best divers coming from the various islands, some from the Louislade group, some from the Solomon and some from New Guines.
-Some are men and some are women, the latter being paid as little as \$1.25 a month.
+They are caught by diving, the best divers coming from the various islands, some from the Loui-slade group, some from the Solomon and some from New Guinea.
+Some are men and some are women, the latter being pald as little as \$1.25 a month.
 The men divers often receive as high as \$5 a month, but on the average about \$2.50.
 The wages are often paid in to-bacco and clothing instead of money.
-THE CUCUMBERS OF THE SEA.
+THE CUCUMBERS OF THE SEA. mount to many thousand dollars a Captain Smiley of the Fifteenth regi- Gen. J. C. Bates, was telling yesterday of his visit to the sultan of the Sulta at his island capital.
+"The sultan, the day I saw him," said the captain, "wore a dress suit without collar or cuffs.
+For headgear he had a skull cap, on the front of which was set an enormous diamond.
+He is a little man, with a no more striking personality than is given him by his costume.
+When standing him by his costume.
+When standing he hardly comes above the elbow of the average American."
+Captain Smiley has now been transferred to Madison barracks, and was seen yesterday at the Grand hotel, where he was visiting visiting General Bates .- New York Tribune.